bryanzhou008/Hard_Label_Black_Box_Attack_GNN/README.md

+# Content we added for Node Injection Attack
+Detailed description of the modifications and directions can be found in the separate folders.

-# Content of the original repository we forked from:
+# Content of the original repository we forked from (used for training target models)

 ## Black-box Adversarial Attack to GNN